chartjs/Chart.js/docs/general/colors.md

 ### Dynamic datasets at runtime

-By default the colors plugin only works when you initialize the chart without any colors for the border or background specified.
+By default, the colors plugin only works when you initialize the chart without any colors for the border or background specified.
-If you want to force the colors plugin to always color your datasets, for example when using dynamic datasets at runtime you will need to set the `forceOverride` option to true:
+If you want to force the colors plugin to always color your datasets, for example, when using dynamic datasets at runtime you will need to set the `forceOverride` option to true:

 ```js
 const options = {